Ibrahim-Wasti/Ibrahim-Wasti.github.io/README.md

 <p><hr style="border:2px solid black" /></p>

-_Further detail for all projects can be found by clicking their respective **Repository** links found beneath the title of every project.
+_Further detail for all projects can be found by clicking (CTRL + click for new tab) their respective **Repository** links found beneath the title of every project.
 To view the notebooks where the code was written please click on the **Notebook** link which will show you the notebook using JupyterLab's online interface (nbviewer)._